 Refer to the App Templates page in the Kintone Help Center for steps to install App templates into your Kintone domain, and the Creating an App from a Template page for the steps to create an App from a template.

 Move on to the next section after successfully creating the App in your Kintone domain.

 Prepare Azure Storage

 The "Microsoft Azure Storage Explorer" client tool will be used in this article to utilize Azure Storage.
-Download and install the tool from here.
+Download and install the tool from the Microsoft Azure website.

-Learn how to use Azure Storage Explorer from here
+Learn how to use Azure Storage Explorer with Get started with Storage Explorer.

 Prepare Azure Functions